cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 # ... with 59 more rows, and 1 more variables: upper_bound <dbl>
 ```

 Alright, let's start to wrap things up.
-Let's talk about how to incorporate statistical modeling together with the tidyverse.
+Let's talk about how to incorporate statistical modeling together with the `tidyverse`.

 Loops, apply family and purrr package.
 ========================================================
-The function to compute linear modeling is `lm` and the workflow is the same if you're using the pipe.
+The function to compute linear modeling in R is `lm`.

 Think about this code:

 ```r
 student_nested %>%